CNS Comments on Trump Scholarship Tax Credits

-Entries by Cardinal Newman Society Staff
+Materials brought to you by The Cardinal Newman Society

 West Virginia has a law protecting fairness in women’s sports.
 The 4th Circuit ruled against it, and the Supreme Court agreed to hear the case in West Virginia v.
 B.P.J.
 This and Little v.
 Hecox (see below) could settle the issue of men and boys playing in woman and girl sports […]